justalemon/SimplePassive/README.md

 ## Usage

 By default, SimplePassive does not allows users to enable or disable passive mode.
-You need to authorize it via the `simplepassive.changeself` ACL permission.
+You need to authorize it via the `simplepassive.changeself` ACL permission (you can allow everyone with `add_ace builtin.everyone simplepassive.changeself allow`).
 Then, passive mode can be toggled via the /passivetoggle command.

 Feel free to check out the [wiki](https://github.com/justalemon/SimplePassive/wiki) for a list of Commands, Convars and Exports.